Refining ADHD diagnosis with EEG: The impact of preprocessing and temporal segmentation on classification accuracy: Results

-Again, to conduct our 3-channels experiment, we decided to use only features that showed statistically significant differences between ADHD and TD children.
-In this manner, we reduce the data provided to the model and thus, the overall time spent training them.
+For the experiment involving three channels, we again used only features that displayed statistically significant differences between ADHD and TD children.
+This reduced the amount of data fed to the model and, consequently, the overall training time.